ttntm/ttntm/content/blog/08-jquery-filter.md

 tw-image: https://ttntm.github.io/img/blog/code.jpg
 ---

-## Filter requirements
+## Filter Requirements

 I spent quite some time working on a friend's portfolio website recently.
 She wanted to get rid of some sort of hosted service, moving to her own website.

 Showcasing her work was clearly the focus of the site, so it also needed to provide some decent filtering of the portfolio items.

 The site itself was supposed to be built with Hugo that already provides a ton of functionality in terms of taxonomy and content metadata.
 That toolset could have worked for someone else, but in this case, multiselect was another requirement for the filters and all those extra list pages for the respective metadata items were unwanted.

 So, I ended up building them myself, based on content metadata (Hugo: front matter) and jQuery.

 _All CSS is going to be missing here, but it's included in the CodePen example._

-### Content setup
+### Content Setup

 In order to make the portfolio manageable, the site was set up using Hugo's so called "Page Bundles" ({{< link-underline-ext "Hugo Docs" "gohugo.io/content-management/page-bundles/" >}}), lots of shortcodes and customized metadata in each portfolio item's front matter:

     ---
     title: Example Case
     client: Example Corp.
     team: Homer Simpson (art director), Peter Griffin (designer), Burt Reynolds (badass)
     works:
     - work: branding
     - work: identity
     resources: